 Banff National Park has long been a setting for moments that make memories by offering a diverse range of activities to suit all families no matter what age.
 Here is our list of the great family activities to do in Banff and Lake Louise.

 Kids love dogs, and these dogs love what they do.
 Iconic to "The Great White North," and one of the most popular activities in the Rockies is dogsledding.
 These well-trained animals take you on a journey like no other through the Rocky Mountains.
 Families bundle under blankets in the warm sleigh as the musher guides the surprisingly silent sled on the trail and through the forest.
-Tours are available in Lake Louise with Kingmik Dog Sled Tours and around Spray Lakes with Snowy Owl Dog Sled Tours and Howling Dog Tours, and each gives parents the opportunity to take their children (infants 0-5 y/o riding at a lower cost) in one sleigh.
+Tours are available in Lake Louise with Kingmik Dog Sled Tours and around Spray Lakes with Snowy Owl Dog Sled Tours and Howling Dog Tours, and each gives parents the opportunity to take their children in one sleigh.

 Horse-drawn sleigh rides in both Banff and Lake Louise are the perfect cozy and gentle activity for families of all ages.
 Banff Trail Riders at Warner Stables in Banff and Brewster Stables at the Fairmont Chateau Lake Louise give guests an experience in an iconic setting with warm blankets and an interpretive guide/cowboy.
 Journey through the areas around Warner Stables in Banff where the experience is complemented with hot chocolate and marshmallow roasting, or ride the sleigh on the frozen and famous Lake Louise.